Beanfield Allotments, Wye

 Register your interest

-Demand for allotments is high.
+Demand for allotments is high and there is a waiting list.
 The Parish Council will retain your registration of interest without the need for you to remember to re-register every year, if you subscribe to the Wye Parish Newsletter.
 This is a free service.

 Data protection and privacy